 Troubled Debt Restructurings and Vintage Disclosures: ASU 2022-02 "Financial Instruments-Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures" eliminates the Troubled Debt Restructurings ("TDR") accounting model for creditors that have already adopted ASC 326.
 In lieu of the TDR accounting model, loan refinancing and restructuring guidance in ASC Subtopic 310-20 "Investments-Debt Securities" will apply to all loan modifications, including those made for borrowers experiencing financial difficulty.
 This standard also enhances disclosure requirements related to certain loan modifications.
 Additionally, this standard introduces new requirements to disclose gross write-off information in the vintage disclosures of financing receivables by credit quality indicator and class of financing receivable by year of origination.
 The Company adopted the standard on January 1, 2023.
+Securities.

-Reclassifications: Certain reclassifications have been made in the prior period's financial statements to conform them to the current period's presentation.
+Reclassifications: Certain reclassifications have been made in the prior period's financial statements to conform them to the current period's presentation. presentation with no impact on previously reported net income or stockholders' equity.

 These unaudited consolidated financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended December 31, 2022, as filed with the Securities and Exchange Commission.
+SEC.